-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842) ("ASU 2016-02").
 Under this guidance, an entity is required to recognize right-of-use assets and lease liabilities on its balance sheet and disclose key information about leasing arrangements.
 This guidance offers specific accounting guidance for a lessee, a lessor and sale and leaseback transactions.
 Lessees and lessors are required to disclose qualitative and quantitative information about leasing arrangements to enable a user of the financial statements to assess the amount, timing and uncertainty of cash flows arising from leases.
-This guidance is effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period, and requires a modified retrospective adoption, with early adoption permitted.
-We will adopt this guidance as of January 1, 2019 and are currently evaluating the related accounting, transition, disclosure requirements and the impact on our consolidated financial statements upon the adoption of this guidance.
+In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements ("ASU 2018-11"), which provides entities the option to initially apply ASU 2016-02 at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+ASU 2018-02 and ASU 2018-11 are effective for annual reporting periods beginning after December 15, 2018, including interim periods within that reporting period.
+We will adopt this guidance as of January 1, 2019 and are currently in the preliminary stages of gathering data and assessing the impact of the new lease accounting standard.
+We anticipate that the adoption of this guidance will result in additional assets and liabilities being recorded on our consolidated balance sheet.